minetest/minetest/doc/lua_api.md

 The glTF model file format for now only serves as a more modern alternative to the other static model file formats;
 it unlocks no special rendering features.

+Binary glTF (`.glb`) files are supported and recommended over `.gltf` files due to their space savings.

 This means that many glTF features are not supported *yet*, including: